Homoeopath, Lactation Consultant & Reiki Master

 A Distinguished Service Award was bestowed on me in September 2008, in recognition of that service to the AHA.

 I have been in private practice as a homoeopath since 1995.
-I have a busy practice; and although I offer classical homoeopathic treatment for individual complaints of people of all ages with all manner of conditions, because of my unique combination of clinical skills in lactation as well as homoeopathy, I have a particular interest and expertise in treating women and children especially babies (most commonly with respect to colic and reflux).
-A large portion of my clientele seeks help for infertility, a wide range of breastfeeding problems (such as mastitis, thrush and white spot) and the treatment of all manner of behavioural problems in children.
+I have a busy practice; and although I offer classical homoeopathic treatment for individual complaints of people of all ages with all manner of conditions, because of my unique combination of clinical skills in lactation as well as homoeopathy, I have a particular interest and expertise in assisting women and children especially babies (most commonly with respect to colic and reflux).
+A large portion of my clientele seeks help for infertility, a wide range of breastfeeding problems (such as mastitis, thrush and white spot) and all manner of behavioural problems in children.